-Cinnamon adds sweetness and a slightly exotic touch to a stew, but go overboard in adding it and you'll discover just what "too much of a good thing" means.
+Cinnamon adds sweetness and a slight spice to a stew, but go overboard in adding it and you'll discover just what "too much of a good thing" means.
 Depending on the type of cinnamon you add, you may find the stew is actually somewhat spicy as well as sweet.
 You don't have to throw it out and start all over, but there is no exact science for fixing overspiced dishes, so you might have to experiment to find the best remedy for balancing the flavor.

 Video of the Day

 Add More Ingredients

 The easiest way to balance an overspiced stew is to add more ingredients to the mix.
 If you made a stew with meat, such as beef or lamb, sear more meat in a skillet first before adding it to the stew.
 Go easy on adding extra meat to keep the fat content down.
 Extra vegetables, such as potatoes and carrots, also dilute the flavor of too much cinnamon and are a healthier addition than more meat.
 Saute vegetables before adding them to the stew and do not season them.
 You might find that adding tomatoes to a stew helps balance the flavor.

 When cinnamon is too strong, you can add other spices to balance the flavor.
 Go carefully and add a little bit at a time, taste testing as you go, or you may completely overpower the dish.
 If the cinnamon flavor is too sweet, add a contrasting strong spice, such as chili powder, lemon pepper, garlic powder or paprika.
 If the cinnamon is on the spicy side, add white or brown sugar and a sweet spice, such as nutmeg.
 A little salt may also help, but use it sparingly, particularly if you're watching your sodium intake.